Texas A&M Veterinary Emergency Disaster Fund accepting contributions after Hurricane Harvey causes catastrophic flooding in Texas

 parts of Southeast Texas.

-The Texas A&M Veterinary Emergency Team (VET), arguably the
+The Texas A&M VET, arguably the largest, most sophisticated

 This is not the first, nor will it be the last, time that the